 The common periwinkle plant (Vinca minor) is often spotted creeping down steep hillsides and banks, offering a green and growing affect in areas which might otherwise be bare.
 The periwinkle plant is exceptional as an erosion control specimen.
 Periwinkle is also used as a spreading shrub in USDA garden zones 4 to 8.
-Periwinkle is often also called creeping vinca.
+Periwinkle is often also called creeping vinca or creeping myrtle.

 How to Grow Periwinkle Plants

 This broad-leaf evergreen plant grows easily and periwinkle care most often involves keeping the prolific spreader in check.
 Periwinkle, once established, is drought resistant and needs little other care if properly sited in the landscape.

 Periwinkle care after planting may include the removal of tall weeds in the area.
 Once established, growing periwinkle will likely shade out future growth of weeds and eliminate this chore.